 You might feel more tired if you have trouble sleeping at night.
 It can help to change a few things about when and where you sleep.

 If you get pain, it can often be helped by cancer treatment.
-The pain can be reduced by shrinking the cancer with chemotherapy, radiotherapy or chemoradiotherapy.
+The pain can be reduced by shrinking the cancer with chemotherapy or radiotherapy.

 There are also many painkillers available.
 Pain can usually be well controlled.
 With good pain control, most people should be able to be free of pain when they are lying or sitting.
 The first step is to tell your doctor or nurse that you have pain so that they can find the right painkillers for you.